comfy/comfortable-mexican-sofa/README.md

 Working with seeds
 ------------------
-Comfortable Mexican Sofa has seeds, functionality that helps manage content during development phase.
+ComfortableMexicanSofa has seeds, functionality that helps manage content during development phase.
 It's very different from Rails seeds as Sofa's seeds are loaded with each page load.
 The database is completely bypassed when seeds are active.
 This way, you can source-control content before going live, disabling seeds and dumping everything into the database.

 First, you will need to set a path where fixture files will be found (inside Sofa's initializer):